About Me

 R.

-**Note: Therapeutic art is not a replacement treatment for those experiencing acute mental illness symptoms.
+**Note: Therapeutic art is not a replacement treatment for those experiencing acute mental health symptoms.
 If you are experiencing acute symptoms, please seek immediate medical attention.